Aiming for factor4 of molding factories

 Summary

-Heat & cool molding not only reduces and improves the appearance of molded products, but also brings a higher level of molding quality that cannot be achieved with normal molding.
-Producing molded products that can be used without painting by improving transferability has significant advantages not only in terms of cost but also in terms of environmental friendliness, and further demand is expected in the future.
-Improving the quality and value of molded products can be said to be an effort to improve the value of the molding factory.
+"Heat & Cool Molding" not only reduces and improves the appearance defects of molded products, but also brings a higher level of molding quality that cannot be achieved with normal molding.
+Producing molded products that can be used without painting due to improved transferability has great benefits not only in terms of cost but also in terms of environmental consideration, and it is a technology that is expected to see further demand in the future.
+Improving the quality and value of molded products can be said to be an effort that leads to increasing the value of the molding factory.

 MATSUI 's mission is to "realize 'factor4' in molding factory", and we propose various solutions to improve the resource productivity of molding factory and improve the added value of molded products and molding factory.
 Please feel free to contact us.